Let's fight these Common Diabetes Myths!

 Myth 6: Type 2 Diabetes can be cured.

-There is lots of debate on the matter of curing Diabetes.
-While when it comes to type 1 possible solutions are still very much in the initial development stage, type 2 Diabetics however can explore a relatively new concept in blood glucose management: Diabetes remission.
+There is a lot of debate on the matter of curing Diabetes.
+When it comes to type 1, possible solutions are still very much in the initial development stage.
+Type 2 Diabetics, however, can explore a relatively new concept in blood glucose management: Diabetes remission.

-Diabetes remission allows patients affected by type 2 Diabetes to have healthy levels of blood glucose without taking any Diabetes medication, this is achieved with a specific diet and a weight loss program.
+Diabetes remission allows patients affected by type 2 Diabetes to have healthy blood glucose levels without taking any Diabetes medication; this is achieved with a specific diet and a weight loss program.
 Whilst there is not enough research and evidence to confirm whether Diabetes remission is a permanent solution, the results are promising.
 Those finding success in remission still require periodic medical checks.

-Myth 7: Diabetes is not a serious condition.
+Myth 7: Diabetes is not a severe condition.

-Diabetes can cause serious complications if left untreated and not kept under control and is therefore a very serious condition with complications including significant and often life-threatening damage to the eyes, the heart and feet.
+Diabetes can cause severe complications if left untreated and not kept under control.
+Therefore, a painful condition with complications including significant and often life-threatening damage to the eyes, the heart and feet.

-Sadly across the globe, Diabetes is said to be responsible for 4.2 million deaths.
+Sadly, Diabetes is said to be responsible for 4.2 million deaths across the globe.

 A healthy lifestyle, a balanced diet, and regular medical checks will assist in keeping blood glucose levels in a healthy range.
-Small lifestyle changes can make a big difference in lowering the risk of complications, and consequently improve life expectancy for diabetics.
+Small lifestyle changes can make a big difference in lowering the risk of complications and consequently improve life expectancy for people with diabetes.

-As we can see, Diabetes is a significant and growing challenge across the world.
-It has many consequences, both for the individuals involved and societies as a whole.
-This is a key reason why we believe our work on optical screening and monitoring devices has the potential to have such a significant impact.
+As we can see, Diabetes is a significant and growing challenge worldwide.
+It has many consequences, both for the individuals involved and societies.
+This is a crucial reason why we believe our work on optical screening and monitoring devices has the potential to have such a significant impact.

 Even if you’re not directly affected by diabetes, the chances are you know someone who is.
-Join our community to share your story, hear the stories of others and help us deliver a 21st century solution that is long overdue.
+Join our community to share your story, hear the stories, and help us deliver a 21st-century solution that is long overdue.